 If you are a prospective student, we welcome the opportunity to talk to you about the strengths of our department and the ways English Studies can help you can grow as a scholar, writer, and individual.
 You can contact us by email if you have questions, or call our office at 413-545-0388 to set up an appointment with an advisor.

 If you are an English major, you have access to two primary sources of advising: 1) your assigned faculty advisor and 2) the advisors in E345 South College.
+You also have access to trained peer advisors who can supplement the advice of faculty and staff with valuable student perspectives.
 Advisors can help you select appropriate courses, prepare for internships, and connect with program alumni mentors as you plan for your career.
 You should make an appointment with your advisor each semester before registering for classes, and whenever you have other advising needs during the semester.

 Contact the Undergraduate Advising Office